mitsako1926/ContactManager/README.md

 ## ⚠️ Warning

 - Make sure your database is running (via WAMP, XAMPP, or similar)
+- Make sure you have Maven installed (run this at terminal: mvn --version)
 - Import the provided SQL script into your database before running the application
 - Ensure the application is connected to your local MySQL server (localhost)
 - User creation requires MySQL root privileges